Foundation Education

 Certificate III in Early Childhood Education and Care

-The Certificate III in Early Childhood Education and Care is the absolute minimum childcare qualification that you require in order to become a qualified Early Childhood Educator.
+A CHC30121 Certificate III in Early Childhood Education and Care is the absolute minimum childcare qualification that you need in order to become a qualified Early Childhood Educator.

-The Certificate III teaches the core skills required to be a Childcare Assistant and is highly valuable even for those who have some experience in the industry.
+The Certificate III teaches the core skills required to move into a professional role in childcare.
 If you’re new to childcare, this is a highly recommended starting point.

-How long does a Certificate in Childcare take?
+How long does a Certificate III in Early Childhood Education take?

-The Certificate III in Early Childhood Education and Care takes between 1 and 1.5 years to complete, depending on your study load.
-You’ll also need to complete up to 120 hours of vocational placement, where you’ll have the opportunity to practice the skills you’ve learned and refine your ability to be a great Childhood Educator.
+The Certificate III in Early Childhood Education and Care takes between one and one and a half years to complete, depending on your study load.
+You’ll also need to complete up to 120 hours of vocational placement, where you’ll have the opportunity to practice the skills you’ve learned and refine your ability to be a great Early Childhood Educator.

 Diploma of Early Childhood Education and Care